Six Nations odds: Ireland can spoil Welsh title party in Cardiff

 SQUAD UPDATE | Back-three trio Tommy Seymour, Blair Kinghorn and Stuart Hogg have been ruled out of this Saturday's final Guinness Six Nations Test against England.
 Jackson and Steyn added.
 More below...https://t.co/9T9qiuw3lc-- Scottish Rugby (@Scotlandteam) March 11, 2019

-The atmosphere may be slightly flat if Wales beat Ireland an hour earlier, but if the title is on the line we suspect England can overcome a -18.5 points handicap at 17/20 even though Scotland have yet to lose by such a margin in this year's championship.
+The atmosphere may be slightly flat if Wales beat Ireland an hour earlier, but if the title is on the line we suspect England can overcome a -18.5 points handicap at Six Nations odds of 17/20 even though Scotland have yet to lose by such a margin in this year's championship.

-Injuries have proved Scotland's undoing this season and Townsend will just be glad to end the 6 Nations fixtures with a positive performance.
+Injuries have proved Scotland's undoing this season and Townsend will just be glad to end the Six Nations 2019 with a positive performance.

 Six Nations Saver - Get your stake refunded as a Free Bet up to £10 if your team loses by five points or fewer - available on all 2019 Six Nations matches.
 Terms apply.